Genocs/microservice-template/README_NUGET.md

 make ta
 ```

 This will evaluate your terraform files and create a provision plan for you.
-Once you are ok, type in `yes` and the tool will start to deploy your .NET WebAPI project as containers along with a RDS PostgreSQL instance.
+Once you are ok, type in `yes` and the tool will start to deploy your .NET Microservice project as containers along with a RDS PostgreSQL instance.
 You will be receiving the hosted api url once the provisioning is completed!

 To destroy the deployed resources, run the following